 2024 2023 2022

-PM (Particulate Matter) 795 882 873
+articulate Matter) 795 882 873

-NOx (Nitrogen Oxide) 8,686 9,595 8,790
+(Nitrogen Oxide) 8,686 9,595 8,790

-SOx (Sulfur Oxide) 35 31 32
+Ox (Sulfur Oxide) 35 31 32

-VOCs (Volatile Organic Compounds) 966 811 694
+(Volatile Organic Compounds) 966 811 694

 NH 3 (Ammonia) 7,343 7,102 8,043

-- 1. MESSAGE FROM CEO
+2024 NOX, SOX, AND OTHER EMISSIONS (IN METRIC TONS)

-- 2. ABOUT THIS REPORT
+2. ABOUT THIS REPORT

-- 3. OUR BUSINESS
+3. OUR BUSINESS

-- 4. CORPORATE STEWARDSHIP AT CF INDUSTRIES
+4. CORPORATE STEWARDSHIP AT CF INDUSTRIES

+5. ENERGY, EMISSIONS & CLIMATE CHANGE

-- 6. OUR WORKPLACE & COMMUNITIES
+6. OUR WORKPLACE & COMMUNITIES

-- 7. FOOD SECURITY & NATURE
+7. FOOD SECURITY & NATURE

-- 8. ETHICS & GOVERNANCE
+8. ETHICS & GOVERNANCE

-- 9. COALITIONS, PARTNERSHIPS & POLICY ENGAGEMENT
+9. COALITIONS, PARTNERSHIPS & POLICY ENGAGEMENT

-- 10. REPORTING & DATA
+10. REPORTING & DATA

-TOXIC POLLUTANTS & RELEASES

-Our primary toxic air pollutant (TAP) is ammonia.
+TOXIC POLLUTANTS & RELEASES Our primary toxic air pollutant (TAP) is ammonia.
 As ammonia is our primary product, we are diligent in managing, mitigating, and preventing releases.
 The Company employs a rigorous Risk Management Program, which is supported by our Business Continuity Program, Crisis Management Plan, Incident Management Plans, and specific Emergency Response Plans.
 Our Risk Management Plan is overseen by the Board and managed by senior leadership and the EHS Steering Committee; please review our EHS Org Chart here.
 We believe transparency is a key pillar in our environmental stewardship.
 Spills and releases are promptly reported to the relevant regulatory bodies, even if below the regulated reporting threshold.
 Additionally, we strive to improve our processes by investigating incidents to identify causes and sources of TAPs released from our production.

-NUISANCE EMISSIONS

-Nuisance emissions include community disturbances from items such as noise and dust.
+NUISANCE EMISSIONS Nuisance emissions include community disturbances from items such as noise and dust.
 While CF Industries takes various actions to control or mitigate these impacts, our operations have minimal dust emissions, as most of the roads in our facilities are paved, and our granular urea warehouses are enclosed.
 Fugitive emission control plans are in place at our locations.
 Additionally, when noise complaints are received, CF Industries responds promptly to identify the source of the noise and conduct monitoring outside our fence line as appropriate to determine the impact.